stevenkellow/brackets-specRep/README.md

 ===
 Brackets extension that will replace certain special characters (listed below) for ease of use when creating/editing emails for campaign purposes.

+Replaced characters (minus the '.'):
 ===
-Replaced characters:

-short dash to &ndash;
+short dash to &.ndash;

-long dash to &mdash;
+long dash to &.mdash;

-£ to &pound;
+£ to &.pound;

-:tm: to the TM logo &#153;
+:tm: to the TM logo &.#153;

-:tick:/ to a heavy ascii tick &#10004;
+:tick: to a heavy ascii tick &.#10004;

-:c: to the copyright logo &#169;
+:c: to the copyright logo &.#169;

-:r: to the registered logo &#174;
+:r: to the registered logo &.#174;

+’ to '

+“ and ” to "

+& (with a space on either side) to &.amp;

+Installation
 ===
 To install this extension:
 In Brackets, under "Help" select "Show Extensions Folder".
 Place extension folder with files inside the "user" folder.